 As part of the process of establishment of an entity in the QFC, any company, branch or partnership must be registered by the CRO.
+For a limited liability company (LLC), a limited liability partnership (LLP) or a branch, an application for registration must be made on a prescribed form and contain information about the incorporators and members, proposed business activities, nominated directors and company secretary or principal representatives, intended share capital (authorised and issued) and be accompanied by declarations from the incorporators.
+Any application made for a body corporate registered in another jurisdiction (non-QFC company) or where such non-QFC company is a partner or a member, needs to include copies of incorporation and constitutional documents of such non-QFC company and appropriate resolutions approving the establishment in the QFC.

-For a limited liability company (LLC), a limited liability partnership (LLP) or a branch, an application for incorporation or registration must be made on a prescribed form and contain information about the incorporators and members, proposed business activities, nominated directors and company secretary or principal representatives, intended share capital (authorised and issued), etc. as applicable, and be accompanied by declarations from the incorporators.
-Any application by a body corporate registered in another jurisdiction (Non-QFC company) or where such Non-QFC company is a partner or a member, needs to include copies of certificate of incorporation and constitutional documents of such Non-QFC company and appropriate resolutions approving the establishment in the QFC.
 For LLCs, information concerning nominated directors and company secretary must also be supplied and the application must be accompanied by declarations and consents by those persons.
 The proposed articles of association for the LLC must also be lodged.